ZcashFoundation/zebra/design/design.md

 ### Responsible for

 - implementation of some event a user might trigger
-- would be used to implement a wallet
+- would be used to implement a full wallet
 - create transactions, monitors shielded wallet state, etc.

 ### Notes